fsspec/kerchunk/docs/source/contributing.rst

 Now that you have the correct dependencies installed in your environment, you should be able to install your development version of kerchunk locally.
-In the projects home directory run:
+In the project's home directory run:

 .. code-block:: sh